MooersLab/ofat4xtals/README.md

 Each of those experiments is treated as an independent experiment, so there is no randomization across the experiments.
 This latter feature eases the setting up of the crystallization solutions within a OFAT experiment because only the volume of one factor and the volume of the water vary.

-The protocol for re-randomization of the treatments in experiment with no replica is as follows:
+The protocol for re-randomization of the treatments in an experiment with no replica is as follows:

 - Select cells C6 to P1
 - Go to sort pulldown